migramirez2/Harmony-ONE/progress/adam-androulidakis.md

+2024 Q2 Review

+Finalizing all requirements to deliver HIP-32, focusing on peer-to-peer issues impacting network synchronization and undelegating from validators.
+For the remainder of Q2 I have focused on DeFi and perpetuals and deploying a set of contracts that match up with our goal of releasing useful perpetuals trading tools.
+I am now outlining the requirements and writing/preparing the necessary contracts.
+This involved getting Hardhat and other frameworks working correctly on the Harmony localnets and understanding how to properly deploy/test/use [uniswap]([url](https://github.com/harmony-one/harmony_uniswapv3) router contracts.

+Delivered gameplay concept for [Chain Force](https://github.com/harmony-one/Project-G/releases/tag/1a) with [music track](https://github.com/harmony-one/Project-G/commit/25a06052816313c3e9a7e9e66be4faa2f29fbe5e).
+Along with the relative written godot SDKs, it is now being handled by a 3rd party I coordinate with for [phase 2](https://github.com/harmony-one/Project-G/blob/main/log).
+Finalizing my write-up that ties together Harmony blockchain, gaming, AI goals.

+---

 2024 Q2 Review - Draft

 On the protocol side of things, all efforts have been focused on aiding the team with finalizing all requirements that will conclude delivery of HIP-32.
 Lately this has been hampered by p2p issues impacting network synchronization and undelegating from validators I am working with other developers to solve.  <br>